smithy-lang/smithy/docs/source/spec/core.rst

         ``^[A-Z]+[A-Z_0-9]*$``.
     * - documentation
       - string
-      - Defines documentation about the enum value.
+      - Defines documentation about the enum value in the CommonMark_ format.
     * - tags
       - ``List<string>``
       - Attaches a list of tags that allow the enum value to be categorized and